Carole Bayer Sager: Songwriting

 With Marvin Hamlisch and Neil Simon, she wrote the lyrics for the 1978 stage musical They're Playing Our Song, which was loosely based on her relationship with Hamlisch.
 The musical ran for over three years on Broadway.
+She also wrote the lyrics, whilst Hamlisch composed the music, for "Nobody Does It Better", the Bond theme sung by Carly Simon in the film The Spy Who Loved Me (1977).

 Many of Bayer Sager's 1980s songs were co-written with her husband at the time, composer Burt Bacharach.
 She executive-produced the eponymous solo album for June Pointer, of The Pointer Sisters, in 1989.

 Bayer Sager has won an Academy Award (out of six nominations), a Grammy Award (out of nine nominations) and two Golden Globe Awards (out of seven nominations).
 She was inducted into the Songwriters Hall of Fame in 1987.
 Bayer Sager won the Academy Award for Best Original Song in 1982 for "Arthur's Theme (Best That You Can Do)", theme song to the romantic comedy Arthur.

 Bayer Sager received the Grammy Award for Song of the Year in 1987 for the song "That's What Friends Are For", which she co-wrote with Bacharach.
 This song was originally written for the 1982 film Night Shift, for which it was recorded by Rod Stewart.
 The song was popularized in a 1986 cover version by Dionne Warwick, Stevie Wonder, Gladys Knight and Elton John.

 Her song with David Foster, "The Prayer", originally recorded by Celine Dion and Andrea Bocelli, won the Golden Globe, and is often performed at weddings and funerals.

 She was awarded a star on the Hollywood Walk of Fame and was inducted into the Songwriters Hall of Fame.
 Bayer Sager received the New York University Steinhardt Distinguished Alumni award in 2006.
 She received the 2019 "Johnny Mercer Award" from the Songwriters Hall of Fame during their 50th-anniversary induction ceremony.
 She was the sixth female songwriter to ever be awarded this honor.

 She occasionally collaborated with Neil Sedaka, with 11 songs co-written between the two.

 Alongside Bruce Roberts and Kenneth "Babyface" Edmonds, Bayer Sager co-wrote "Stronger Together", sung by Jessica Sanchez.
 The song was played after Hillary Clinton's speech at the 2016 Democratic National Convention.
 The song is named after the slogan that the Clinton campaign used as a show of uniting behind the Democratic nominee.

 In 2018, she co-wrote the song "Living in the Moment" for the film Book Club, recorded by Katharine McPhee, as well as two songs on Barbra Streisand's album Walls: "Better Angels" and "What's on My Mind".
-She contributed lyrics to "GhostTown" on Kanye West's album Ye.
+She contributed lyrics to "Ghost Town" on Kanye West's album Ye.

 In April 2020, Lady Gaga closed out her One World: Together at Home concert with a new rendition of "The Prayer", co-performed with Dion, Bocelli, John Legend and classical pianist Lang Lang.
 The performance helped raise $127 million for the World Health Organization battling COVID-19 cases in America.